draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 `--argo-repo-url (string)`

-URL of repo that will contain ArgoCD files and helm charts, expected in the form `git@github.com:ORGANIZATION/SAMPLE-REPO.git`. (default `git@github.com:ORGANIZATION/SAMPLE-REPO.git`).
+The URL of repository that will contain ArgoCD files and helm charts, expected in the form `git@github.com:ORGANIZATION/SAMPLE-REPO.git`.
+The default is `git@github.com:ORGANIZATION/SAMPLE-REPO.git`.
 This will be replaced within the ArgoCD apps definition files.

 `--argo-repo-rev (string)`